ystv/cobra-server/README.md

 GraphQL data interface for Nginx RTMP module (polls stat page ever second and sends updates over gql subscriptions)

+Split from old Monorepo into separate client and software (too many headaches with browser security in development)

 client software auth done by checking cookies for cookie "token" containing jwt with the data form {..., perms: [{..., name: "SuperUser"}]}
 ## WARNING